Ramp Meter Facts

-WSDOT uses ramp meters to reduce accidents and decrease travel times for commuters.
+WSDOT uses ramp meters to reduce collisions and decrease travel times for commuters.
 Most ramp meters allow only one vehicle through each green light, creating a 4 to 15 second delay between cars entering the highway.
 This delay helps reduce disruptions to freeway traffic and reduces accidents that occur when vehicles merge onto the highway.

 How do I use them?